jupyterlab/jupyterlab/docs/source/user/announcements.rst

 Announcements
 =============

-To get notify for Jupyter news, your consent is required (this is an opt-in feature).
+Your consent is required to get Jupyter news (this is an opt-in feature).
-Once you have answer the request, you can change your decision in the *Notification* settings.
+Once you have answered the request, you can change your decision in the *Notification* settings.

 Configuration